Gaultstats - Cheltenham 2026

 'If (we) could learn from history, what lessons it might teach us.' - Samuel Taylor Coleridge

 The higher the grade of race, the more likely that horses will repeat or improve on their last run.
 No higher grade than here.
 And since all concerned are doing their damnest to win, trends can emerge of those most likely (or not) to succeed.
+Won't happen anywhere else.

 Using Gaultstats

 1. The beauty of any stat lies solely in the eye of the beholder.
 This means that you, the reader, decide what is relevant.
 If it has happened ten Festivals in a row, you might decide it's not going to happen this time.
 Fine.
-There is no rule book that demands how one should interpret Cheltenham Festival Trends.
+I have yet to find a rule book that demands how one should interpret Cheltenham Festival Trends.
 T'is your money and I won't get offended.
 I'm not shoehorning anything to push you towards any particular horse.
+Paul Kealy 12th December 2025 - In The Know.
+'I would never not back a horse based on that stat' when I posted that Poquelin 2009 was the only fav to win the December H'cap Chase since 1997.
+Fair play, sir.

 Horses identified in italics are being aimed to contest the race about which you are reading.
 As the countdown continues effort will be made to update races with confirmed runners and how they might fit in (or out).